Genel Energy PLC: Director/PDMR Shareholding

 NOTIFICATION AND PUBLIC DISCLOSURE OF A TRANSACTION BY A PERSON CLOSELY ASSOCIATED TO A PERSON DISCHARGING MANAGERIAL RESPONSIBILITIES

-On 29 March 2023, Ümit Tolga Bilgin notified the Company that on 27 March 2023, Bilgin Grup Doalgaz A.. had purchased 16,911 Ordinary Shares in Genel Energy plc at a price of £1.092474 per share, and on 28 March 2023 Bilgin Grup Doalgaz A.. had purchased 220,000 Ordinary shares in Genel Energy plc at a price of £1.168145 per share. Ümit Tolga Bilgin is Vice-Chairman of Bilgin Grup Doalgaz A.., and is a Non-Executive Director of Genel Energy plc.
+On 31 March 2023, Ümit Tolga Bilgin notified the Company that on 29 March 2023, Bilgin Grup Doalgaz A.. had purchased 213,488 Ordinary Shares in Genel Energy plc at a price of £1.131264 per share. Ümit Tolga Bilgin is Vice-Chairman of Bilgin Grup Doalgaz A.., and is a Non-Executive Director of Genel Energy plc.

 The notification below is made in accordance with the requirements of the EU Market Abuse Regulation provides further detail.